Published Jan 13, 2026

 • Collaborating with designers or marketers

 Where Figma gives you some trouble is scale.
-Using Figma for frequent updates, design experiments, or localizing app store screenshots requires a lot of manual work.
-At which point, you realise the importance of speed and automation.
+Using Figma for frequent updates, design experiments, or localizing app store screenshots requires significant manual work.
+At which point, you realize the importance of speed and automation.

-Figma is indeed powerful and highly flexible, but that flexibility comes with trade-offs.
+While the guide above shows how to create app store screenshots in Figma, the tool does come with a few trade-offs.
 For many app developers and small startups, Figma starts to show limitations when app store screenshots become a regular task.
 Below are a few pain points of Figma designers.

 Takes too much manual work